Key Takeaways

 When the anti-stacking provision wasn't clearly disclosed.
 Insurance is a contract of adhesion — the insurer drafts it, and the policyholder takes it or leaves it.
 Oklahoma law requires that exclusions and limitations be clear, conspicuous, and unambiguous.
 Anti-stacking language buried in dense policy text, written in confusing legalese, or not specifically drawn to the policyholder's attention may be found unenforceable.

-When the provision conflicts with Section 3636's mandatory coverage requirements.
-Oklahoma's UM/UIM statute is remedial legislation — designed to protect injured Oklahomans — and courts construe it broadly.
-A policy provision that effectively nullifies the coverage the statute requires may be struck down as against public policy.
+When the provision conflicts with Section 3636's mandatory coverage requirements (pre-2014 policies).
+Oklahoma's UM/UIM statute is remedial legislation — designed to protect injured Oklahomans — and courts construed it broadly before the 2014 amendment.
+A policy provision that effectively nullified the coverage the statute required could be challenged as against public policy.
+For current policies, the 2014 amendment makes the express policy language especially important.

 How Stacking Works in Practice After an Accident